HARVESTING THE NEW ART WORLD

 EW- I worked as the New York agent for a gallery in DC for several years

 before deciding to curate the "hit & run" shows.
-The decision to start "hit
+The decision

 & run" was influenced by several trends I saw, both good and not necessarily